jexlor/netserve/README.md

 You don't have to worry about site structure as <strong>Netserve</strong> will do it for you.

 <strong>Note!</strong> Script will only run if you have Go 1.22.0 installed (or newer version).
-The script itself is only supported for unix like platforms for now.
+The script itself is only supported for Linux for now.